iapyeh/sshscript/syntax.md

 This defines a one-dollar command, it runs a single-line command.

 - When not connecting to a remote host, run the command on [localhost](http://localhost) by subprocess.
-- When has connected to a remote host, run the command on the remote host by Paramiko’s API.
+- When connected to a remote host, run the command on the remote host by Paramiko’s API.

 ```
 # example 1, run "ls -l" on localhost